 How can a nonprofit organization move from a “seems about right” approach to a “just right” pricing strategy that will encourage growth, allow re-investment back into the community and aim to serve more customers?
 Partnering with a skilled expert who can lead the pricing process effort is a great first step.
 The partner can guide an organization through a 3-step process of developing an appropriate pricing strategy with a third-party, non-biased approach.

 This isn’t as simple as pushing a button.
 Successful execution of any new solution calls for a detailed roadmap and timeline, including obvious tasks such as revising contracts billing processes, but also not-so-obvious tasks like managing change.
 Take into consideration how the new pricing will affect all aspects of the business from the customers to the employees and develop a thoughtful plan on how the change will be managed.
-Ask these questions, to ensure the plan for executing the new pricing strategy is covering all of the bases.
+Ask the questions below to ensure the plan for executing the new pricing strategy covers all necessary bases.

 • Will the new pricing be rolled out all at once or gradually over the span of a couple of years?

-• How will the updated pricing be communicated to customers or licensees to promote the increased ability to serve more people.
+• How will the updated pricing be communicated to customers or licensees?
+How will this promote the company’s increased ability to serve more people?

-• Are there benefits to customers or licensees, such as reduced pricing for increased participation or pricing tiers that offer increased benefits with higher tiers?
+• Are there benefits to customers or licensees, such as reduced pricing for increased participation or pricing tiers that offer staggered benefits?

-There are several ways to go about executing a new pricing plan, but the keys to success are being transparent and informative to all of the parties involved.
+There are several ways to go about executing a new pricing plan, but the key to success is being transparent and informative.

-When a nonprofit organization embraces pricing strategies as an essential tool for optimizing operations, they will find that, in the end, they will be able to reach more people and have greater impact on our society.
-Whether the cause is helping new parents, feeding the homeless or supporting public radio, any nonprofit with a pricing or donation plan can benefit from an enhanced pricing strategy.
+When a nonprofit organization embraces pricing strategies as an essential tool for optimizing operations, they will be able to reach more people and have greater impact on society.
+Whether the cause is helping new parents, feeding the homeless, or supporting public radio, any nonprofit with a pricing or donation plan can benefit from an enhanced pricing strategy.
 The tool used for years to maximize profits can also be leveraged for maximum charitable effect.
 Who would have guessed?